itswicked/dotfiles/lily58-config/README.md

 and then run `qmk compile -kb lily58/rev1 -km custom`

-If custome folder already exists then you might want to delete that first.
+If custom folder already exists then you might want to delete that first.

 After the Hex file is generated, get that from the .build folder and paste it in this folder

 #### For Right side

+Copy everthing to the custom folder within the qmk_firmware first `cp -r /home/wicked/dotfiles/lily58-config/right ~/qmk_firmware/keyboards/lily58/keymaps/custom`

+and then run `qmk compile -kb lily58/rev1 -km custom`

+If custom folder already exists then you might want to delete that first.

+After the Hex file is generated, get that from the .build folder and paste it in this folder